aaronparker/aaronparker.github.io/_posts/2007-12-03-sequencing-adobe-photoshop-cs3.md

 ### Sequencing Photoshop CS3

-Before sequencing Photoshop, you will need to obtain the [volume license version of the media](http://www.adobe.com/aboutadobe/openoptions/) so that you won&#8217;t have to worry about activation.
+Before sequencing Photoshop, you will need to obtain the [volume license version of the media](http://www.adobe.com/aboutadobe/openoptions/) so that you won't have to worry about activation.
 If you use standard media that requires activation the application will refuse to run on your SoftGrid/MAV client machines.
 For this sequence I installed Photoshop CS3 with the following updates:

   * [Adobe Photoshop 10.0.1 update for Adobe Photoshop CS3](http://www.adobe.com/support/downloads/detail.jsp?ftpID=3775)
   * [Adobe DNG Converter and Camera Raw 4.3 update](http://www.adobe.com/support/downloads/detail.jsp?ftpID=3824)